ST-Ericsson parents say working with advisor on strategy

 STOCKHOLM ST-Ericsson's owners Ericsson and STMicroelectronics have brought in an advisor on strategy for chip joint venture ST-Ericsson but analysts said a sale of the loss-making unit would be hard.

-ST-Ericsson made an operating loss of $235 million (146 million pounds) in the second quarter as it continued to suffer from the collapse in demand for phones from clients Nokia and Sony Ericsson and a strategic shift to supplying chips for smartphones rather than older feature phones.
+ST-Ericsson made an operating loss of $235 million in the second quarter as it continued to suffer from the collapse in demand for phones from clients Nokia and Sony Ericsson and a strategic shift to supplying chips for smartphones rather than older feature phones.

-For the full year 2011, the company made a loss of $841 million (525 million pounds) on sales of $1.65 billion and it has lost around $2 billion in its three years of operation.
+For the full year 2011, the company made a loss of $841 million on sales of $1.65 billion and it has lost around $2 billion in its three years of operation.

 "The two parent companies, together with ST-Ericsson, are currently working with an external advisor in order to ensure the best possible future for ST-Ericsson," the two companies said in a statement.